-National Library of New Zealand policy on Non-Latin Scripts in Catalogue Records
+National Library of New Zealand Policy on Non-Latin Scripts in Bibliographic Records

 While it is desirable for works published in non-Latin scripts to be described, searched and retrieved using those scripts, this is not a practical option for the National Library to pursue at present because: